Lasso Inference for High-Dimensional Time Series: Uniformly Valid Inference via the Desparsified Lasso

-In this section we establish the uniform asymptotic normality of the desparsified lasso.
-We focus on testing $P$ joint hypotheses of the form $\boldsymbol{R}_{N}\boldsymbol{\beta}^0=\boldsymbol{q}$ via a Wald statistic, where $\boldsymbol{R}_{N}$ is an appropriate $P\times N$ matrix whose non-zero columns are indexed by the set $H:=\left\lbrace j:\sum_{p=1}^P\vert R_{N,p,j}\vert>0\right\rbrace$ of cardinality $h:=\vert H\vert$.
-As can be seen from the lemmas in \Cref{app:A2}, all our results up to application of the central limit theorem allow for $h$ to increase in $N$ (and therefore $T$).
-However, due to the complications arising from the need to apply a high-dimensional central limit theorem, we focus in \Cref{thm:CLT} on inference on a finite set of parameters.
-An alternative approach is discussed in \Cref{rem:HDCLT} below.
+In this section we establish the uniform asymptotic normality of the desparsified lasso focusing on low-dimensional parameters of interest.
+We consider testing $P$ joint hypotheses of the form $\boldsymbol{R}_{N}\boldsymbol{\beta}^0=\boldsymbol{q}$ via a Wald statistic, where $\boldsymbol{R}_{N}$ is an appropriate $P\times N$ matrix whose non-zero columns are indexed by the set $H:=\left\lbrace j:\sum_{p=1}^P\vert r_{N,p,j}\vert>0\right\rbrace$ of cardinality $h:=\vert H\vert$.
+As can be seen from the lemmas in Appendix \ref{app:A2}, all our results up to application of the central limit theorem allow for $h$ to increase in $N$ (and therefore $T$).
+In \Cref{thm:CLT} we first focus on inference on a finite set of parameters, such that we can apply a standard central limit theorem under the assumptions listed above.
+An alternative, high-dimensional approach under more stringent conditions is considered in \Cref{Inference_HD}.